 Estes made his Metropolitan Opera debut on January 4, 1982, as the Landgrave in Wagner’s Tannhauser.
 He preformed internationally both on the operatic and concert stages.
 Among his many achievements, he sang the role of Amonasro in Price’s finale at the Met in 1985.
 He also has joined the faculty at Juilliard.
-He is currently the The F. Wendell Miller Distinguished Artist in Residence at the Iowa State University’s Department of Music and Theatre.
+He served as the The F. Wendell Miller Distinguished Artist in Residence at the Iowa State University’s Department of Music and Theatre.

 The Spirituals Database is a searchable listing of compact discs, long-playing discs, 78 rpm, and audio cassette recordings by various vocalists, including this artist, of Negro Spirituals set for concert performance.
 Information is available about song selections spanning a century from Burleigh’s “Deep River” to the present day.
 To see the recordings by this artist currently represented in the database, please click on the image to the right.

 To cite this page:

 Afrocentric Voices in Classical Music.
 Created by Randye Jones.
 Created/Last modified: December 4, 2022.
 Accessed:. http://www.afrovoices.com/wp/simon-estes-biography.